 By implementing OBF, CTF aims to ensure that limited taxpayer dollars are spent on interventions that work.
 CTF’s ORC aims to lay the groundwork for OBF uptake across the state of Missouri—both through additional OBF projects by CTF and, hopefully, other payors within the state.
 By continuing to innovate on how public funds are spent, CTF and others can effectively scale impactful services and generate even more positive outcomes for additional children and families.

-Photos: The Children’s Trust Fund of Missouri
+Photos courtesy of the Children’s Trust Fund of Missouri.